kaliumxyz/open-here/README.md

 # open-here
 > add anything to the context menu as "open here"

+---

+ ⚠️ This project is unfinished and is not intended to be used by anyone!

+---

 A simple script that allows you to add anything to the context menu you want to.